tier4/driving_log_replayer/docs/use_case/performance_diag.en.md

 ## Evaluation Result

-For each subscribe of LiDAR diagnostic results, the judgment result described below will be output.
+For each LiDAR diagnostic subscription, the evaluation judgment will be published on the topics described below:

 - visibility: /autoware/sensing/lidar/performance_monitoring/visibility/. \*.
 - blockage: /autoware/sensing/lidar/performance_monitoring/blockage/. \*

-The case in which an ERROR is generated can be considered a success or a failure depending on what you want to evaluate, so you can change this by describing the type in the scenario.
+Each output of the evaluation can be considered a success or a  failure depending on what you want to evaluate.
+You can change this by describing the type in the scenario.

-- If the scenario type is TP, success will be achieved if a certain number of Diag ERRORs are generated.
+- If the scenario type is TP (true positive), success will be achieved if a certain number of `Diag` ERRORs is generated.
-- If the scenario type is FP, it succeeds if Diag never becomes ERROR.
+- If the scenario type is FP (false positive), it succeeds if the `Diag` state never becomes ERROR.
 - If the scenario type is null, the test is omitted.

 ### TP Normal

-IF the scenario type is TP and the level of visibility or blockage in the diagnostic information (/diagnostics_agg) is ERROR (=2)
+If the scenario type is TP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is ERROR

 ### TP Error

-If the scenario type is TP and the level of visibility or blockage in the diagnostic information (/diagnostics_agg) is not ERROR (! =2)
+If the scenario type is TP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is not ERROR.

 ### FP Normal

-If the scenario type is FP and the level of visibility or blockage in the diagnostic information (/diagnostics_agg) is not ERROR (!=2) =2)
+If the scenario type is FP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is not ERROR.

 ### FP Error

-If the scenario type is FP and the level of visibility or blockage in the diagnostic information (/diagnostics_agg) is ERROR (=2)
+If the scenario type is FP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is ERROR.

 ## Topic name and data type used by evaluation node

-- subscribe
+Subscribed topics:

 | Topic name                                   | Data type                             |
 | -------------------------------------------- | ------------------------------------- |